-Here we analyze output from uncoupled and coupled versions of the National Center for 119 Atmospheric Research (NCAR) CCSM4 for both present-day and global warming conditions 120 for the high emission scenario, Representative Concentration Pathway-8.5 (RCP8.5), to in-121 vestigate tropical precipitation transition statistics simulated by the model.
-This is the first 122 time such precipitation transition statistics have been analyzed for a coupled model, both in 123 the current climate and under global warming.
-Analysis for the uncoupled model (CAM3.5) 124 is presented in section 2 (which includes methodological details and caveats on aspects of the 125 retrievals for readers who might want to reproduce these figures as process-oriented diagnos-126 tics for their climate model of choice).
-Analysis for the coupled model (CCSM4), including 127 changes under global warming, is presented in section 3.
-We analyze several aspects of 128 precipitation transition statistics including the sharp pickup [PN06 and NPH09], probability 129 of occurrence of CWV for precipitating grid points, and the convective onset boundary on 130 an empirical temperature-CWV thermodynamic surface for the historical and RCP8.5.
-The 131 simulated precipitation transition statistics for the historical period are compared with the 132 corresponding retrievals from the Tropical Rainfall Measuring Mission [TRMM; Kummerow 133 et al. (2000) Microwave Imager (TMI) processed by Remote Sensing Systems (RSS) with 134 the Hilburn and Wentz (2008) algorithm [an updated version of Wentz and Spencer (1998)], 135 and temperature profiles from the the ERA-40 reanalysis data set (Uppala et al. 2005).
-136 The precipitation transition statistics under global warming are then analyzed to help under-137 stand simulated changes in the properties of deep convection compared with those of present 138 day.
-Behavior tends to be similar for different tropical ocean basins (NPH09, SNHN12), so 139 examples from eastern and western Pacific are presented.
-In sections 4 and Appendix A and 140 entraining plume model similar to HN09 has been used for buoyancy computations to ex-141 plain the characteristics of the convective onset boundary on the empirical thermodynamic 142 surface for historical and global warming conditions.
-143 a.
+Here we analyze output from uncoupled and coupled versions of the National Center for Atmospheric Research (NCAR) CCSM4 for both present-day and global warming conditions for the high emission scenario, Representative Concentration Pathway-8.5 (RCP8.5), to investigate tropical precipitation transition statistics simulated by the model.
+This is the first time such precipitation transition statistics have been analyzed for a coupled model, both in the current climate and under global warming.
+Analysis for the uncoupled model (CAM3.5) is presented in section 2 (which includes methodological details and caveats on aspects of the retrievals for readers who might want to reproduce these figures as process-oriented diagnostics for their climate model of choice).
+Analysis for the coupled model (CCSM4), including changes under global warming, is presented in section 3.
+We analyze several aspects of precipitation transition statistics including the sharp pickup [PN06 and NPH09], probability of occurrence of CWV for precipitating grid points, and the convective onset boundary on an empirical temperature-CWV thermodynamic surface for the historical and RCP8.5.
+The simulated precipitation transition statistics for the historical period are compared with the corresponding retrievals from the Tropical Rainfall Measuring Mission [TRMM; Kummerow et al. (2000)] Microwave Imager (TMI) processed by Remote Sensing Systems (RSS) with the Hilburn and Wentz (2008) algorithm [an updated version of Wentz and Spencer (1998)], and temperature profiles from the ERA-40 reanalysis data set (Uppala et al. 2005).
+The precipitation transition statistics under global warming are then analyzed to help understand simulated changes in the properties of deep convection compared with those of present day.
+Behavior tends to be similar for different tropical ocean basins (NPH09, SNHN12), so examples from eastern and western Pacific are presented.
+In sections 4 and Appendix A an entraining plume model similar to HN09 has been used for buoyancy computations to explain the characteristics of the convective onset boundary on the empirical thermodynamic surface for historical and global warming conditions.

+2. Deep convective transition characteristics from high resolution CAM simulations a.
 Precipitation pickup and estimation of onset boundary

-2. Deep convective transition characteristics from high resolution CAM simulations